AipNooBest/wow-discord-rpc/README.md

 # Discord Rich Presence for World of Warcraft
-This particular repository was made for Mists of Pandaria(5.4.8), but it probably will work with other versions.
-If you are going to run it on other version, you will need to get a new list of zones with their IDs(`script/zones.txt`), because every version has its own list of IDs.
-If you use this on version <5.0.4, change [this line](https://github.com/AipNooBest/wow-discord-rpc/blob/9d8143a59577c18a380008a51373c239d531c6dc/IPC.lua#L101) in `IPC.lua` and the last line in `local.lua`.
+This branch has some changes to make it work for 3.3.5, but it probably will work with other versions less than 4.0.1.
+The current `zones.txt` file has all entrys for MoP, but can miss some entrys for 3.3.5.
+In case you will find them, open an issue and post `log.txt` file, I will add these entrys in 3.3.5-specific `zones.txt`.
 I tried to make the installation as easy as possible, so I hope you won't face any problems.

 ## Preview